ir-nlp-csui/CodeMixedEmotion/README.md

 ## EmotCMT: A dataset for emotion classification on Indonesian-English Code-Mixed Text
+**(EmotCMT stands for Emotion annotated Code-Mixed Text data)**

 ## Introduction
-EmotCMT stands for Emotion annotated Code-Mixed Text data.
 This dataset contains 825 tweets in Bahasa Indonesia with emotion labels associated to the tweets.
 Each tweet is assigned one emotion label.
 The corresponding labels used in this dataset are: love, fear, sadness, joy and anger.
 This dataset was built for our work on analysing the effect of Indonesian-English code-mixed normalisation on emotion clasification task.
 The detail process of the creation of this dataset is explained in our IJACSA paper below.

 ## References
 Please cite the following papers if you use this dataset: